imronuke/ADPRES/docs/quick-guides.md

   ```

   If you get `ADPRES EXIT NORMALLY` in the end of the terminal output, it means you successfully run ADPRES.
 Since it is a forward (eigenvalue) problem, you will see the outer iterations as they evolve and you will see also the effective multiplication factor as well as CPU time breakdown.
 The detailed output, such as radial and axial power distribution, can be found in the same file name as input but with an `.out` extension.

+  It is always a good idea to see this output file to ensure that you had written input correctly.
+ADPRES echoes your input and redescribe the input to make sure that this is the problem you want to solve.
+ADPRES may run well without any error but it gives you wrong results.
+This might happen if the input is not consistent with the problem specification.